hazelcast/hazelcast-csharp-client/doc/dev/doc/distributed-objects/hreliabletopic.md

 * `PublishAsync(message)` publishes a message

 The `HReliableTopic` structure exposes events in a way similar to `HTopic`, but with some additions.
-When a subscription is made to a `HReliableTopic`, a listener is spawn in a seperated thread.
-The listener keeps listen the messages from backed `HRingBuffer`, and trigers the `Message` event.
+When a subscription is made to a `HReliableTopic`, a listener is spawn in a background task.
+The listener keeps listen the messages from backed `HRingBuffer`, and triggers the `Message` event.

 One of the additions is `Terminated` event.
-It is triggered when the subscribtion is disposed by disposing the `HReliableTopic` or `await rTopic.UnsubscribeAsync(subscriptionId)` called or subscription is not loss tolerant or provided `Exception` event sets `args.Cancel` true.
+It is triggered when the subscription is disposed by disposing the `HReliableTopic` or `await rTopic.UnsubscribeAsync(subscriptionId)` called or subscription is not loss tolerant or provided `Exception` event sets `args.Cancel` true which is default.
 On top of events, the listener can be configured via `ReliableTopicEventHandlerOptions`.